-A human mind should also be able run on a different substrate such as silicon.
-This is called uploading.
-The main objections to mind uploading tend to be philosophical, with some people feeling that this would be a cheap copy and not really "them".
+The first successful human WBE is roughly 60 years in the future.
+A human mind should be able run on a different substrate such as silicon.
+The main objections to WBE tend to be philosophical, with some people feeling that this would be a cheap copy and not really "them".
 This leads to long debates about "identity" and "self".
 This angst exists simply because it's hard to envision software so complex; we have no daily experience with that sort of technology.
 But these objections are just a form of vitalism, a belief that there is something fundamentally special about the brain that could not be replicated by some other computational machine.
-If accurate emulation technology is ever developed, the philosophical objections will quickly wither in favor of pragmatism.
+If accurate WBE technology is ever developed, the philosophical objections will quickly wither in favor of pragmatism.

 If you preserve memories and then duplicate them on other hardware, it's much more than just recorded events from your past.
 When we talk about memories, we're talking about memories that are episodic, semantic, implicit, emotional, procedural, perceptual, habitual, motivational, interpretive, heuristic, cognitive, somatic, reflexive, social, cultural, identity, contextual, and many other kinds.